thearvee/tpn-subnet/node-stack/validator/README.md

 # .env
 LOGLEVEL=info,warn,error
-MAXMIND_LICENSE_KEY= # Make a free account on maxmind.com and generate a license key in account settings PUBLIC_URL= # The URL where the app is hosted, may be an ip or domain based url starting with http:// or https://
+MAXMIND_LICENSE_KEY= # Make a free account on maxmind.com and generate a license key in account settings PUBLIC_VALIDATOR_URL= # The URL where the app is hosted, may be an ip or domain based url starting with http:// or https:// PUBLIC_PORT= # The port where the app is hosted, usually 3000
 ```

 Docker run: